PH-F/idserver-sdk/README.md

 #### Web Stores

 Web stores are used when the user logs in with their credentials and want to manage their data.
 So the SDK must send both the "Client ID", the "Secret Key" and also the user token, called JWT.
-JWT is a token that contains information about the user and expiration time, for example.
+JWT is a token that contains information about the user and expiration time.
 For more information about what the JWT is, please access [https://jwt.io].
-In the SDK context every time a user does a "login" action, the API returns a valid JWT token and it is stored in the current session.
+In the SDK context every time a user does a "login" action, the API returns a new valid JWT token which is stored in the current session.

 ```php
 ids()->users->login('foo@example.com', 'secret');